shaikabdulq/AWS-Projects/slack_notification/README.md

 - `base64`: To decode base64 encoded data.

 ## Usage
 The script `slack_alert.py` is designed to be deployed as an AWS Lambda function.
+It can be integrated with AWS EventBridge event which gets triggered when a production EC2 instance is stopped.
 It sends a predefined message ("EC2 Instance Stopped") to a specified Slack channel when triggered.

 ### Environment Variables
 - `SLACK_WEBHOOK`: The encrypted Slack webhook URL.